 A nice tasting authentic hummus platter!

-The choice of breads for this hummus platter are rustic.
+The choice of breads for today's hummus platter are rustic.
 Small khubz arabi (pita) and tonir lavash are featured.
 Whole wheat tonir lavash was the very first lavash recipe!

 Like oats for a horse, a good plate of hummus gives a jockey plenty of gas for a long day of racing.
 This can be taken in a literal sense too!
-Hummus does have some slight flatulent side effects!
-Traditionally, only caraway seed was eaten to reduce the flatulent side effects.
-Caraway seed works like Mexican epazote in the digestive tract.
+Hummus does have a reputation for creating flatulent side effects!
+Traditionally, caraway seed or fennel is eaten to reduce the flatulent side effects.
+Caraway seeds work like Mexican epazote (wormwood greens) in the digestive tract.
 These herbs and spices are effective digestive aids.